holidayextras/featherLog/README.md

 #Set up

-* Feather looks for a loggerProperties.js in config directory in your app directory.
+* Feather looks for a featherProperties.js in config directory in your app directory.
+If it cannot find one then it will use its default configuration file in feather/config/featherProperties.

+* Taking a look inside feather/config/featherProperties:

+    `module.exports = {
+          "fileLocation": "logs/feather/",
+          "appName": "Feather",
+          "timestampFormat" : "ddd, dd MMM yyyy HH:mm:ss", "dateFormat" : "yyyyMMdd",
+          "host" : '172.0.0.1',
+          "rootLevel" : "Info"
+        }`

+ This is a good example of the properties set.
+Whatever value the rootLevel node is set to then nothing below that value will be loged.
+In the instance above where `[info]` is set, all log messages will be loged apart from `[debug]` messages.
+If `[wanr]` is assigned to rootLevel then `[notice]`, `[info]`, and `[debug]` messages throughout your codebase will be ignored.